sarath-menon/master_thesis/prompts/prompt_refinement.md

 # User prompt

-## prompt_expansion
+## OBJECTS_LIST_TO_DESCRIPTIONS
-Given a videogame screenshot and a brief description of an object, enhance the description by detailing the object's location, shape, color, and appearance.
-The description is "{input_description}".
-Give the description in {word_limit} words or less.
+Given a videogame screenshot and a list of objects, provide a detailed description for each object.
+The description should include the object's location, shape, color, and appearance.
+Output the result as a JSON object with the key "objects".
+Each entry in the JSON object should contain:
+- "description": "A detailed description of the object's location, shape, color, and appearance."
+- "reasoning": "A concise 10-word explanation of the object's significance."

 ## IMAGE_TO_OBJECTS_LIST
 Review the videogame screenshot to identify interactive game objects (e.g., doors, chests).
 Follow these rules strictly: